Common Idioms That Candidates May Come Across In The GMAT

 Idioms are words, phrases, or expressions that are grammatically unusual.
 For example, “It’s raining cats and dogs”.
 The commonly used types of idioms are of two types: idioms that have a close relationship between the literal and figurative meaning, and idioms that have an obscure relationship between the literal and figurative meaning.
 For example, “back to square one” meaning “starting from the beginning” has a close relationship, whereas “not my cup of tea” is not easily understood.

-GMAT idioms are a favourite in GMAT.
+These are a favorite in the Verbal section.
 Common idiomatic expressions appear frequently in the Verbal section, especially for sentence correction.
-GMAT idioms and phrases are useful in your GMAT essays for the following benefits:
+Idioms and phrases are useful in your essays for the following benefits:

 - Using phrases helps the reader follow the flow of your discussion.